ansys/pymapdl/doc/source/user_guide/hpc_slurm.rst

     source /home/user/.venv/bin/activate
     python pymapdl_script.py

-The simulation is then started using:
+To start the simulation, you use this code:

 .. code-block:: console

     user@machine:~$ srun job.sh

-The bash file allow you to customize the environment before running the Python script (create new environment variables, move to different directories, do some printing to ensure your configuration is right, etc), however this file is not mandatory.
+The bash script allows you to customize the environment before running the Python script.
+This bash script performs such tasks as creating environment variables, moving to different directories, and printing to ensure your configuration is correct.
+However, this bash script is not mandatory.
-You can avoid having the bash file ``job.sh`` if the virtual environment is activated, and you pass all the environment variables to the job:
+You can avoid having the ``job.sh`` bash script if the virtual environment is activated and you pass all the environment variables to the job:

 .. code-block:: console